jsr6720/jsr6720.github.io/_posts/2018-02-22-the-startup-of-you.md

 ## My Review 2/5

 Skip to the action steps to focus on what concrete steps you can take.
-However be warned the authors put forward lots of “actions” that preclude research on your behalf. <br/><br/>“Learn a skill” doesn’t just make you marketable. <br/>“Network” won’t drop opportunities in your path.<br/><br/>Short version: always be studying and learning.
+However be warned the authors put forward lots of “actions” that preclude research on your behalf.

+“Learn a skill” doesn’t just make you marketable.

+“Network” won’t drop opportunities in your path.

+Short version: always be studying and learning.
 It's hard to take the advice of 'the winner' who's outcome worked.
 IE. A lottery winner could hold a seminar saying "buy lottery tickets it works for me".
 [Reid Hoffman](https://www.goodreads.com/author/show/5039437) "The Alliance" is a much better book encompassing the lessons in this book.

 ### Date Read
 2018/02/22